bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 - Properties
 - Texts
 - List-expression
-- Spread-expresson
-- Range-expression
 - A fn-directive

-The spread-expression will be recognized by the presence of an exclamation mark within the expression.
+A list-expression is recognized by the presence of a set of brackets around an item.

 The following example would have produced a total of 22 points, with the first point being 0, and the last point being 10, and additional 20 points generated between 0 and 10 such that the distance between any two neighboring points is the same.

     var @a = [0!20!10]

+Within a list expression, it could be many different forms.
+The previous form is know as list-spread-form, which expresses a list of at two items, but could be more.
+The first and last item is the number at the either end, and the middle number expresses how many numbers will be generated in between.

-The range-expression comes with two flavors, the one with two colons, and the one with three colons.
+The list-range-form is another form.
+It comes with two flavors, the one with two colons, and the one with three colons.
 The only difference between the two is that the first one assumes a step of 1, and the second one is computed dynamically based on the distance of the first one and the second one.
 For instance, following example would have generated a list of numbers that are 1, 2, 3, 4, 5, 6, 7, 8, 9, and 10.

     var @a = [1:10]